HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/rocket_box.md

 # History

 - v0.18.1
-  - Removed from the game.
+  - Removed from the game
 - v0.18.0
-  - Added.
+  - Added